ICT4LT Module 3.2

 When designing multimedia language courseware we must bear in mind what technology has to offer and how to make the most of it to the advantage of our students.
 Great care must be taken in drafting the global structure of the courseware, taking into account all the links, resources, utilities that we are going to include - all of which have to be consistent throughout the program.
 The hierarchy of all the elements must be clearly structured to serve two basic aims:

-1. to allow the programmer and graphic designer to visualise the entire program,
+1. to allow the programmer and graphic designer to visualise the entire program;

 2. to allow the language specialist to balance the contents, whether these are reference sources or activities.
 A common way to go about this is by creating a tree diagram specifying each of the elements integrating the hierarchy.